praveek/launch.en/help/launch-reference/managing-resources/rules.md

 >[!NOTE]
 >
->[!DNL DTM] provided page load, event-based, and direct call rule types. [!DNL Launch] just has rules and lets you define the event to trigger the rule.
-The different [!DNL DTM] options are still available in [!DNL Launch] as event types.
+>[!DNL DTM] provided page load, event-based, and direct call rule types. [!DNL Platform Launch] just has rules and lets you define the event to trigger the rule.
+The different [!DNL DTM] options are still available in [!DNL Platform Launch] as event types.

 ### Actions (then)